A risk factor is something that increases your likelihood of getting a disease or condition.

 Children may also be at risk for becoming obese if they do not eat their regular meals with their family.

-Certain medications and hormonal imbalances, such as hypothyroid and Cushing’s disease, increase your risk of obesity.
+Certain hormonal imbalances, such as hypothyroid and Cushing’s disease, increase your risk of obesity

 If you are a smoker and want to quit, you may worry that quitting will increase your weight.
 Keep in mind that you can overcome this weight gain by reducing how many calories you consume and by exercising more.
 Overall, the health benefits of quitting smoking far exceed the risk of gaining weight.